Canibália (tour)

+Canibália was a concert tour by the Brazilian singer Daniela Mercury.

+Background

-Canibália was a concert tour by the Brazilian singer Daniela Mercury, beginning on August 7, on Citibank Hall, São Paulo.
+The concert tour began on August 7, on Citibank Hall, São Paulo.
 Eight days after, where she made another concert at Citibank Hall, she went to Rio de Janeiro and then took the tour to Portugal, where she performed in five cities, right after, back to the Latin American, European and North American.
 The tour counts with the participation of dancers, who danced the choreographies developed by Jorge Silva, recognized choreographer from Bahia.
 Gringo Cardia, the developer of the five covers of the album Canibália, was responsible for the elaboration of the scenario of the tour.
 On March 10, 2011, Mercury began her new tour Canibália: Ritmos do Brasil Tour to promote her new album of de same name recorded live in Copacabana Beach, in Rio de Janeiro.